The List Of Useful Bash Keyboard Shortcuts

 1. !! – Repeats the last command.

 That’s all I have in mind now.
 I will keep adding more if I came across any Bash shortcut keys in future.
-If you think there is a mistake in this article, please do notify me in the comments section below.
+If you think there is a mistake or typo in this article, please do notify me in the comments section below.
 I will update it asap.

 Thanks for stopping by!